naturalneuralnet/de-capstone-project/README.md

 ## Local Setup and Usage

-- Clone or download the project from this Github
+- Clone or download the project from this Github.
-- Create and activate a Python virtual environment
+- Create and activate a Python virtual environment.
-- Install project dependencies from the requirements.txt
+- Install project dependencies from the requirements.txt.
 - To deploy the streamlit project locally use the 'streamlit run app/main.py' command.
 - To run the tests use 'pytest app/tests/test-main.py' command inside the app folder.